 - The Federal President lays a wreath at the tomb of the Unknown Soldier at the Burgtor.

 - The Council of Ministers holds a festive meeting.

 - The Federal President addresses the population in a “State of the Union”-styled speech on TV.

 - The Federal Chancellery opens its doors to the public

 - The new recruits of the Austrian Armed Forces are sworn in.

-The citizens have the possibility of visiting the federal museums for free on that day.
+The citizens have the possibility of visiting federal museums for free or at a discounted fee on that day.
 Various institutions also open their doors to the public (ie. the Federal Chancellery).
 Austrian Embassies around the world celebrate the Austrian National Day by hosting a number of different events for Austrian citizens.